mabruras/sqapi-plugins/README.md

 and what kind of system is running as database.

 ###### Message
-This is the received message from the message broker, represented as a [sqAPI Message](https://github.com/mabruras/sqapi/blob/master/sqapi/core/message.py).
+This is the received message from the message system, represented as a [sqAPI Message](https://github.com/mabruras/sqapi/blob/master/sqapi/core/message.py).
 It will have a `body` with a dictionary containing set of key/value pairs, that you could use if you see it necessary.

 Typical usage is to refer to the identification of the data received (`message.uuid`).

+The message also includes a hash digest (`message.hash_digest`) and mime type (`message.type`).
+Make sure to note that the `message.type` can explicitly be defined within the message up front of sqAPI.
+This means that the mime type will only be guessed by sqAPI if it is not already defined.
+If there is not a type defined in the message up front, and sqAPI is not able to guess, it will default to `application/octet-stream`.

 ###### Metadata
-Metadata fetched from the `metadata store`, as dictionary.
+Metadata fetched from the `metadata store`, or the `message` object, as dictionary.
 The key/value pairs within this object is dependent on your backend system, and storage solution.

 ###### Data
-Data object fetched from the `data store`, in bytes.
+Data object fetched from the `data store`, in a file like object.
 Access to this data object will in most cases be through the use of a file handler, and will typical have default IO methods available.